TypeScript-Go (ttsc)

 });The project path is resolved from the current working directory.

-Add compilerOptions.plugins only when you want to change transform options.
+Most projects don’t need to touch this.
+Add compilerOptions.plugins only when you want to flip one of the optional transform flags:

 {